sachinchoolur/lightGallery/site/content/demos/responsive.md

 ### Demo

-For cress browser responsive image support, lightGallery accepts a comma separated list of images sources, each with a max width descriptor for displaying different images for different screen sizes.
+For cross browser responsive image support, lightGallery accepts a comma separated list of images sources, each with a max width descriptor for displaying different images for different screen sizes.
 For modern browsers you can use native srcset and sizes attributes.
 Please refer the next demo.